wooosh/star/deserted-fonts/README.md

 # Deserted font family
 A collection of 8x16 bitmap fonts inspired by 80s and 90s Japanese home computers.

 Deserted is the primary font, though 3 other work in progress fonts are also included.

+A preview/demo page is available [here](https://wooo.sh/deserted.html).

 ## Installing from a release